The deed of transfer South Africa has several aspects to it which must be known by any person who wishes to sell or purchase property.

 When applying for a duplicate title deed, the conveyancing attorney will look for:

-The same will be done the purchaser’s title deed which should display a later date and at the top left corner of the deed, it will show who the previous conveyancing firm was who registered to deed of transfer.
+The same will be done to the purchaser’s title deed which should display a later date and at the top left corner of the deed; it will show who the previous conveyancing firm was who registered the deed of transfer.

 The firm can be contacted to obtain the following information from the Deeds Office:

 These searches conducted by the Deeds Office will clearly indicate who is the rightful owner of the property.

 It’s important to note that the street address never appears on a title deed and the agents often do not put the ERF number on the offer to purchase.